WorldWideTelescope/worldwide-telescope-webgl-sdk-reference/wwtcontrol.md

 This method does not return a value.

 #### Remarks

-The string used as the name parameter for this method should be present as a **Place** name in the .WTML  file loaded by the [**loadImageCollection**] method.
+The string used as the name parameter for this method should be present as a **Place** name in the WTML file loaded by the [**loadImageCollection**] method.
 There can be only one foreground image and only one background image rendered at any one time.
 The _typical_ use is to render studies as foreground images on top of a survey as a background image.

 If the opacity of the foreground image is solid, the background image will not be visible underneath.
 However if the [**setForegroundOpacity**] method is used to add some transparency, then both foreground and background images will be visible, and can be compared.
 Typical use of these two layers is to load a visual survey as either foreground or background, and then to compare it with